adiwg/mdEditor-doc/GLOSSARY.md

 ## mdTranslator

 Open-source Ruby software application for translating between metadata standards.
 Metadata is input in one of the supported ‘reader’ formats and output in one of the supported ‘writer’ formats.
 Available as Ruby gem or Command-Line-Interface.

+## Memory

+Memory refers to the volatile high-speed RAM (Random Access Memory) that is the temporary working storage for all computer applications and data.
+Once a unit of work is complete it must be moved to a non-volatile storage area such as browser cache or local storage to be saved for later access.
+Once an application is closed its memory space is cleared to be used by other applications.

 ## Metadata